saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 <p><small>| OPTIONAL | INTEGER |</small></p>

 Specifies the time (in milliseconds) TestCafe may attempt to successfully execute an assertion if a selector property or a client function was passed as an actual value.
-See [Testcafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#assertiontimeout).
+See [TestCafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#assertiontimeout).

 ```yaml
   assertionTimeout: 1000